berserkhmdvhb/MADS-MEDICIMAGE/README.md

 As one can see, the denoising was rather successful.

-After the denoising, the binary segementation is carried out using the "imbinarize()", which successfully segements the image into "background" and "cross".
+After the denoising, the binary segementation is carried out using the `imbinarize()`, which successfully segements the image into "background" and "cross".

 The resulting segmented images can be seen here: